 Our program offers two infant rooms that serve infants from 8 weeks old through 18 months.
 We provide a safe environment where they receive needs-based care for their individual development.
-We strive to keep a 1 to 3 teacher to child ratio for high-quality care, with a maximum of 8 children in each classroom.
+We strive to keep a 1 to 3 teacher to child ratio in the Young Infant Class for high-quality care and 1 to 3 or up to 1 to 4 in the Older Infant Class depending on ages and needs, with a maximum of 8 children in each classroom.
 Our teachers have many years of experience and love to care for the youngest members of our Olive Branch families.
 Parents are welcome to check on their children through phone calls and visits as desired.

 We check diapers every two hours and hold children to bottle feed.
 Infants have individual cribs, bouncy seats, excersaucers, and swings that are assigned to them for the duration of the time they are needed.
 Children have access to a variety of toys and activities for their developmental needs including everything from being held to floor (tummy) time, bouncy seat, swing, saucer, walker, riding toys, push toys, interactive toys, manipulative toys, books, etc.